🥾 How to Avoid Blisters, Fatigue & Gear Failures on the Trail

 ✅ What Works:

-🧭 Trail Wisdom Tip: I keep a tiny blister kit in my hip belt pocket—just alcohol wipes, hydrocolloid bandages, and Leukotape.
-It’s saved me more than once.
+🧭 Trail Wisdom Tip: I keep a tiny blister kit in my hip belt pocket—alcohol wipes, hydrocolloid bandages, and strong tape.
+It’s saved more than one trip.

 🔗 Must-Have Blister Gear